farm-ng/amiga-dev-kit/website/docs/examples/camera_pointcloud/README.md

 This overview provides a base understanding of the gRPC service the client you create will connect to.
 :::

-## Camera Pointcloud

-The requirements to run [this example](https://github.com/farm-ng/farm-ng-amiga/blob/main-v2/py/examples/camera_pointcloud/main.py) are to have a
+The requirements to run the [**Camera Pointcloud**](https://github.com/farm-ng/farm-ng-amiga/blob/main-v2/py/examples/camera_pointcloud/main.py) example are to have a
 [**farm-ng brain**](/docs/brain/) running Oak cameras and that your PC is on the same local network as the brain.